vvladic/mavlink-api/README.md

-# webgc
+# MAVLink-API

-Web based ground control station using mavlink
+API for MAVLink using FastAPI